dgoldman-msft/Get-PSGalleryModules/README.md

 Copy this script down and save it to a local directory and run the following command: Import-Module Get-PSGalleryModules.ps1

-- EXAMPLE 1: Get-PSGalleryModules PSUtil,PSFramework,PSServicePrincipal
+- EXAMPLE 1: Get-PSGalleryModules ModuleOne, ModuleTwo, ModuleThree

     Returns stats for the following modules PSUtil,PSFramework,PSServicePrincipal